Requirements for the M.S. and Ph.D. Degrees in Geoscience

 In advance of the Preliminary Examination by at least one month, upon the initiative of the Advisor and approved by the Graduate Studies Committee, a Preliminary Examination Committee is appointed which replaces the G&E Committee and assumes its duties.
 The Preliminary Examination Committee supersedes the G&E Committee.
 It must have a minimum of 4 members, and at least 3 committee members are required to be from the UW-Madison graduate faculty.
 One committee member must be from outside the field of geoscience (as defined by the specialties represented in the UW-Madison Department of Geoscience); this person could be from UW-Madison or some other institution.
 Note that if a committee member is external to UW-Madison, but is still in the field of geoscience (as defined by the specialties represented in the UW-Madison Department of Geoscience), they DO NOT satisfy the requirement of a committee member “outside the field”.
 Three or more committee members must be from the UW-Madison Department of Geoscience.
 In some cases, exceptions to this policy will be considered by the graduate studies committee.

 At least two weeks in advance of the examination, the candidate must submit to the examination committee a formal prospectus as to the nature and scope of the proposed doctoral dissertation.
-If the candidate does not pass the Ph.D. preliminary examination on the first attempt, it may be taken a second time at the discretion of the Preliminary Examination Committee.

 The Advisor shall be the chair of the Preliminary Examination Committee.
 Members of the Preliminary Examination Committee can be changed at any time with the approval of the Advisor and the prospective new member.